 Here are the best banks for startups to open an account with today:

-3. Live Oak: Best High Yield Savings for Startups
+- Live Oak: Best for Business High Yield Savings

 U.S. Bank is a good pick for startups that want a traditional bank.
-The bank has five business checking accounts, from a basic free account to specialized nonprofit and premium options.
+The bank has several business checking accounts, from free accounts to specialized nonprofit and premium options.

 It also offers business credit cards, payment services, savings and investing accounts, and business loans.

-U.S. Bank’s Silver Business Checking Package is a great fit for startups.
-The account has no monthly fees, and it comes with 125 free transactions each month.
+U.S. Bank’s Business Essentials Checking is a great fit for startups.
+The account has no monthly fees, and it comes with UNLIMITED digital transactions (Electronic deposits, electronic withdrawals, ATM transactions, $0 Elavon payment processing credits and chargebacks, electronic transfers, ACH, debit card purchases).

 All of U.S. Bank’s business checking accounts come with a streamlined mobile banking experience, check fraud prevention and mobile deposits.
 You can also opt into features like card payment processing, cash management services, and overdraft protection.

 While it only has branches in 28 states, U.S. Bank’s business accounts are available nationwide.
-With its current promotion, you can earn up to $800 when you open a new business checking account.
+With its current promotion, you can earn a large signup bonus when you open a new business checking account.

 While Chase offers several business accounts, startups will find Chase Business Complete Banking the most interesting.